syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### KanbanEdit.setValidationToField(name, rules)
 {:#methods:kanbanedit-setvalidationtofield}

-Method used for set validation to a field during editing when allowEditing is set as true.
+Method used for set validation to a field during editing when allowEditing/allowAdding is set as true.

   <table class="params">
      <thead>